s1dsq/smjs/README.md

 Check the typescript declaration file for more details.
 Example programs can be found in the `examples` directory

+For every state `someState` methods such as `isSomeState` (is the current state someState), `onEnterSomeState` (fired every time we enter someState, except at the very beginning), `onExitSomeState` (fired every time we leave someState) are added on initialization.
+It is recommended to not use spaces between state names to avoid awkward method calls at runtime (`this.isSomeState()` instead of `this['isSome State']`)

 ## LICENSE

 MIT